This post may contain affiliate links. Check out our disclosure for more information.

 - RV Trader

-- And local RV dealerships
+- Local RV dealerships

 Here’s a quick breakdown of each blue book alternative: